rackerlabs/support-how-to/content/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard.md

 ### Create the maintenance plan

-1. Launch the SQL Management Studio and log in.
+1. Launch the SQL Server&reg; Management Studio and log in.

 2. In the Object Explorer pane, expand the **Management** folder, right-click on **Maintenance Plans**, and the select **Maintenance Plan Wizard**.